nikita0408/Credit-Card-Fraud-Detection/README.md

 PROBLEM STATEMENT<br>
 To recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.
 <br>

 DATASET<br>

 In this project we analyze a dataset of credit card transactions made over a two-day period in September 2013 by European cardholders.
-The dataset contains 284,807 transactions, of which 492 (0.17%) are fraudulent.
+The dataset contains 284,807 transactions, of which 492 (0.17%) are fraudulent.<br>
 Each transaction has 30 features, all of which are numerical.
 The features V1, V2, ..., V28 are the result of a PCA transformation.
 To protect confidentiality, background information on these features is not available.
 The Time feature contains the time elapsed since the first transaction, and the Amount feature contains the transaction amount.
 The response variable, Class, is 1 in the case of fraud, and 0 otherwise.
 <br>